Kingxukai/linux/Documentation/hid/hid-transport.rst

    Usually, while user-space didn't open any input API/etc., device drivers are not interested in device data and transport drivers can put devices asleep.
    However, once ->open() is called, transport drivers must be ready for I/O.
-   ->open() calls are nested for each client that opens the HID device.
+   ->open() calls are nested for each client that opens the woke HID device.

    ::